Eclo19/Fourier/README.md

 # Fourier
-My Implementations of DTF and FFT.
+My Implementations of DTF and FFT in C++.